aravindmunna/hello-world-react-and-typescript-book/React.md

 ##React Component

-A React Component is a JavaScript function that can be composed together with other components to build up a UI.
-Composition is achieved through a component parent child hierarchy.
+A React Component is a JavaScript function that owns a section of the DOM.
+Components can be composed together with other components to build up a UI.
+Composition is achieved through a tree structure with a component parent child hierarchy (functions in functions).
 There can only be one root component and there can be many levels of children.
 Each component represent a part of a DOM for a UI.

 ##React Component Communication and Data Flow Rules